Climate Change and the Environment

 Ford’s most significant potential impacts on land and biodiversity are indirect, occurring elsewhere in our value chain or arising from the use of our vehicles.
 Indirect impacts include the extraction of raw materials to make vehicle parts, habitat fragmentation from road construction, localized pollution from vehicles and the potential effects of climate change on biodiversity.

-Many of our facilities have taken steps to improve biodiversity and wildlife habitat on their lands, as follows.
+Many of our facilities have taken steps to improve biodiversity and wildlife habitat on their land, as follows.

 A highly visible example of Ford’s commitment to sustainability can be seen on more than 200 acres of Ford-owned land throughout southeast Michigan, which is adorned with sunflowers, wildflowers, prairie plants and other non-turf grass plantings.
 This landscaping provides habitat for wildlife: for example, fox, wild turkeys and coyote have been spotted on Ford properties.
 This landscaping reduces mowing and other maintenance costs.
 By replacing what otherwise would be traditional turf grass, the Company saves approximately 30 percent on the costs of labor, gas and fertilizer.
 We also use native plants in our landscaping whenever possible, which require less water and fertilizer to maintain.

 We are also installing “smart” irrigation systems at some of our Dearborn (Michigan) properties.
 These systems use site conditions – such as soil and plant types, evapo-transpiration rates and local weather data – to program watering only when it is needed.
-Based on the experience of other uses, we expect to see water savings from these systems of 30 percent.
-If the systems prove successful, we plan to implement them at approximately 60 additional Ford sites in the next few years.
+To date, 18 sites have been completed and are providing water savings of just over 30 percent.
+An additional 14 sites will be completed this year, with the remaining 28 sites to be completed over the next three years.

 Creating Wildlife Habitat